ocosmiccobalt/tabs/README.md

 # About Tabs

-This project takes as a basis a tabs widget that implements the tabs design pattern: [https://w3c.github.io/aria-practices/examples/tabs/tabs-automatic.html](https://w3c.github.io/aria-practices/examples/tabs/tabs-automatic.html) translating it from vanilla JS into React.
+This project takes as a basis a tabs widget that implements the tabs design pattern: [https://w3c.github.io/aria-practices/examples/tabs/tabs-automatic.html](https://w3c.github.io/aria-practices/examples/tabs/tabs-automatic.html).

+The project translates it from vanilla JS into React.

 ## Getting Started with Create React App